strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 ### Custom controller

+By default, controllers files in Strapi includes basic boilerplate code that use the `createCoreController` factory function.
+This exposes basic methods to create, retrieve, update, and delete content when reaching the requested endpoint.
+The default code for the controllers can be customized to perform any business logic.

+Let's customize the default controller for the "Reviews" collection type of [FoodAdvisor](https://github.com/strapi/foodadvisor) with the following scenario: upon a `POST` request to the `/reviews` endpoint, the controller calls previously created services to both [create a review](#custom-service-creating-a-review) and [send an email](#custom-service-sending-an-email-to-the-restaurant-owner) to the restaurant's owner.

 <SideBySideContainer>
 <SideBySideColumn>

-By default, controllers files in Strapi includes basic boilerplate code that use the `createCoreController` factory function.
-This exposes basic methods to create, retrieve, update, and delete content when reaching the requested endpoint.

-Let's customize the default controller for the Review collection type of [FoodAdvisor](https://github.com/strapi/foodadvisor) so that, upon a `POST` request, it calls previously created services.

 Our goal is to:

-- extend the existing controller for the Review collection type,
+- extend the existing controller for the "Reviews" collection type,
 - declare a custom `create()` method,
-- call the 2 previously created services to:
+- call the 2 previously created services,
-  - create a new review
-  - and send an email to the restaurant owner about the new review,
 - and sanitize the content to be returned.

 </SideBySideColumn>